 - Other Common Income (Form 1099-MISC)

-- Select the “Start” button in any of income sections, next to the tax form type for which you would like to import tax data.
+- In any of the income sections, locate the tax form type for which you would like to import data and click Start.
 You will go to a page that asks if you received the type of income you have selected.
-Click on the “Yes” button to proceed.
+Click "Yes" to proceed.

 - The State Taxes tab can be completed last.
 TurboTax will transfer the information from your federal tax return into your state tax return.

-- If you received more than one year-end tax package from Ameriprise you will need to go through all of the steps above to import each package separately.
+- If you received more than one year-end tax package from Ameriprise you must import each package separately.